-I missed Rough Rider off The 10 Best Compressor Plugins In The World list, so I’ll happily live with it here instead.
+I missed Rough Rider off the 50 Of The Best Compressor Plugins In The World list, so I’ll happily live with it here instead.
 This compressor is not for everything, but is perfect for making a drum buss or synth bass really pump.
 Like other Audio Damage plugins, it has that indefinable ‘musical’ quality to the sound that makes it easy to get good results quickly.
 Plus it has possibly the coolest ‘future-retro’ dial design ever conceived.

 Available for Windows and Mac (VST/AU).
 More info and download here.